-Hydro also believes in light of various statements in Liberty's Final Report that it is important to
+Hydro also believes in light of various statements in Liberty's Final Report that it is important to provide further context in which Hydro's actions at the relevant times need to be understood and evaluated.

-7 and evaluated.

-As an initial comment it is important to note that the issue of prudence has only been raised in the context of a very limited number of Hydro's projects.
-Hydro's track record on the overwhelming majority of its work has not been questioned.
-It is also important to understand that asset management is a comprehensive undertaking, comprised of multiple elements carried out over a substantial period of time.
-Focusing on any one discrete element at a particular point in time, at the exclusion of the overall program over time, is not an appropriate approach whether in actual planning and execution practice or from a subsequent review perspective.
-All of the elements of asset management over time need to be considered together when planning and executing an asset management program, as prioritization needs to be addressed in the overall context and keeping in mind the overall balancing of cost versus reliability, as well as resourcing, safety and environmental considerations.
-The overall planning and coordination of asset management needs to be considered when planning, executing and/or reviewing a utility's actions at any particular point in time.
+9 As an initial comment it is important to note that the issue of prudence has only been raised in 10 the context of a very limited number of Hydro's projects.
+Hydro's track record on the 11 overwhelming majority of its work has not been questioned.
+It is also important to understand 12 that asset management is a comprehensive undertaking, comprised of multiple elements 13 carried out over a substantial period of time.
+Focusing on any one discrete element at a 14 particular point in time, at the exclusion of the overall program over time, is not an appropriate 15 approach whether in actual planning and execution practice or from a subsequent review 16 perspective.
+All of the elements of asset management over time need to be considered 17 together when planning and executing an asset management program, as prioritization needs 18 to be addressed in the overall context and keeping in mind the overall balancing of cost versus 19 reliability, as well as resourcing, safety and environmental considerations.
+The overall planning 20 and coordination of asset management needs to be considered when planning, executing 21 and/or reviewing a utility's actions at any particular point in time.